cmerlet/residence-time-acf/README.md

 `gcc -o resid-time-acf.x resid-time-acf.c -lm`

-* To execute the program, you just have to launch it with an input file giving the following information (program < inputfile):
+* To execute the program, you just have to launch it with an input file giving the following information:

+`./resid-time-acf.x < inputfile`

 1. Name of the xyz file with the positions

-At this point the program only works for a constant number of atoms ordered in the same way in all configurations.
+...At this point the program only works for a constant number of atoms ordered in the same way in all configurations.

 2. Number of configurations in the positions file